LaboratorioBioinformatica/vHULK/README.md

 MN689520_lactococcus_lactis,Lactococcus,0.981468915939331,Lactococcus_lactis,0.9516076445579529,Lactococcus_lactis,0.14059613645076752
 ZC4_composting_unknown,Streptomyces,0.8378896713256836,Streptomyces_lividans,0.6341040134429932,Streptomyces_lividans,0.955293595790863
 ```

-Note that there is a header in the output file, and it is self explanatory.
+Information in the output file.

-Nonetheless:

 * 1st column: ID of the submitted sequence
 * 2nd to 5th columns: Host prediction and respective score for each one of the
 two vHULK's internal models